nmaneatspie/nmaneatspie/README.md

 - 👋 Hi, I’m @nmaneatspie
 - 👀 I’m interested in coding all sorts of things in different areas.
 - 🌱 I’m currently practicing Python.
 - Moved code to a private forgejo server.
-Snippets of code may be available for public view here.
+Snippets of my coding work may be available for public view here.